InfraLore/make_for_devops/chapters/02-executable_readme.md

 Run the test suite with `pytest tests/` and `npm test`.

 ## Deployment
 Deploy to staging with `kubectl apply -f k8s/staging/` then update the image with `kubectl set image deployment/myapp app=myapp:latest`.
 ```

 This looks comprehensive and helpful.
 The problem emerges over time:

 - Node.js gets upgraded to 16.x, but the README still says 14.x
-- The database initialization process changes, requiring additional environment variables
+- The database initialization process changes, requiring additional environment
+  variables
 - The migration command evolves into a more complex multi-step process
 - The deployment process gains new prerequisites and safety checks
 - New team members join and can't get the system running

 Six months later, this helpful README has become a liability.
+New developers
-New developers waste hours trying to follow outdated instructions, and experienced team members bypass the README entirely, relying on tribal knowledge that's never written down.
+waste hours trying to follow outdated instructions, and experienced team members
+bypass the README entirely, relying on institutional knowledge that's never written
+down.

 ## The Philosophy of the Executable README

 The Executable README approach flips this model entirely.
-Instead of documenting what to do, you create executable targets that **do the things directly**.
-Your README becomes a menu of available actions rather than a set of instructions to follow manually.
+Instead of documenting
+what to do, you create executable targets that **do the things directly**.
+Your
+README becomes a menu of available actions rather than a set of instructions to
+follow manually.

 Here's how the same project might look with an Executable README approach: